sinanatra/refa-reader-template/README.md

 ## Configuration
 > ⚠️ Compared to the [refa-reader](https://github.com/uclab-potsdam/refa-reader) the `@sveltejs/adapter-static` is used to deploy a static build.

-> ⚠️ By default the refa-reader works with Omeka-S. If you want to work with a custom JSON-LD file, use this [branch](https://github.com/sinanatra/refa-reader-template/tree/local-data)

 > All the markdown urls are crawled in the `src/routes/[slug]/+page.js`: